Matches Played Online

 Disputes

-The majority of matches will not have a director (the 'TD' button calls the person who set up the match) so in the event of a bridge dispute, teams are in the same position as in F2F bridge.
+The majority of matches will not have a director (the 'TD' button calls the person who set up the match).
+So in the event of a bridge dispute, teams are in the same position as in F2F bridge.
 The details of bidding and play will have been recorded but both teams should take a copy of relevant chats made.
 In the cases of hesitation etc. there is no access to timestamped logs.
 The captains should then find a real-life director with the assembled information and seek a ruling.
-The EBU has a page of directors which are easily discovered.
+The EBU has a page of directors which is easily discovered.

 LBHCBA Committee